tibovanheule/plants-v2-zombies/README.md

 ### Options when starting with gui
 There are a few extra options for debugging purposes.
  - debug = Output of the parser will be printed on standard output.
  - time = Displays the gloss time ticks on std out.
  - events = Prints all gloss events on std out.
 This is particulary handy for mouse events.
  - exit = used in conjunction with debug, after parser parses the files exit (don't start gui)

+## Imporvements
+Reactive banana together with gloss is a great start, but the gamelogic could also fire some events.
+This would be better reactive programming.

 ## gebruikte bronnen
 This is a small bibliography of documentation, articles and tutorials whoinfluenced the project.